wangjkevin/picobot-plus-plus/README.md

 ⚠️ Note that there isn't a space between `X` and `Y`. ⚠️

 To run Picobot++, simply clone the respository using `git clone` and open up the `html` file.
 We hope you'll have fun guiding Picobot through even weirder, more bizarre worlds! 🎉

+_🙌 Many thanks to Prof. Zachary Dodds and many others for the original implementation of Picobot! 🙌_